Giving Back: Community Colleges on the President's Honor Roll for Community Service

 About the Honor Roll

-There are many factors that go into the selection of colleges and universities for the honor roll.
-According to the website for the Corporation for National and Community Service, some of the features schools must exhibit include:
+Many factors go into the selection of colleges and universities for the honor roll.
+According to the website of the Corporation for National and Community Service, some of the features schools must exhibit include:

 • The innovation and full scope of the service projects initiated